chkp-dhouari/SourceGuard/README.md

 dean:sourceguard dasig$

 ```
-## YOU ARE NOW READY TO SCAN YOUR SOURCE CODE AND CONTAINERS
+## YOU ARE NOW READY TO SCAN YOUR SOURCE CODE AND YOUR DOCKER CONTAINER IMAGES!

 ### Run the SourceGuard CLI with ./ on MacOS: